berkes/berkes.github.com/_posts/2006-04-27-integrate-phpbb-vbulleting-etc-into-drupal-or-not.md

 title: Integrate PHPBB/Vbulleting etc. into Drupal?
 Or not?
 created: 1146152799
 tags:
-- Project Management
+- project management
-- Organisation management
+- organisation management
-- Social Software
+- social software
-- Drupal Talk
+- drupal talk
 lang: en
 ---
 Huston, we have a problem.